jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 ![setup](https://github.com/jameskimmel/Nextcloud_Ubuntu/assets/17176225/a5aae0e5-6560-4c4f-9a6d-cf062b1fdb8b)

 ## Split DNS
 This guide assumes you have some kind of split DNS.
+This is necessary, if you Nextcloud instance is inside your LAN and you don't use a VPS.
 Why is this necessary?
 Let's assume your WAN IPv4 is 85.29.10.1 and your NGINX Proxy has the IP 192.168.1.10 and your domain is cloud.yourdomain.com.

-If you are on the road and try to connect to your Nextcloud, your client will ask "Hey what IP is cloud.yourdomain.com?" some DNS servers will answer with 85.29.10.1.
+If you are on the road and try to connect to your Nextcloud, your client will ask "Hey what IP is cloud.yourdomain.com?" a DNS server will answer with "85.29.10.1".
 Then traffic will go to your firewall and some kind of NAT will redirect it to your NGINX Proxy on 192.168.1.10.

 But if you are on your local network, that probably will not work, because your firewall only NATs from WAN to LAN and not LAN to LAN.